noiseprotocol/noise_spec/noise.md

 Parties may wish to execute a Noise protocol, then perform authentication at the application layer using signatures, passwords, or something else.

-To support this, Noise libraries should expose the final value of `h` to the application as a **handshake hash** which uniquely identifies the Noise session.
+To support this, Noise libraries should allow export of **channel-binding values** derived from the handshake hash.

-Applications should not use the handshake hash directly.
-Instead, applications requiring channel binding should use the handshake hash to calculate an application-specific **channel-binding value**.

-To get a channel-binding value `cbv` from the handshake hash, the application chooses some ASCII **channel-binding label** which identifies the context this value will be used within, and calculates `cbv = HASH(h || label)`.
+To get a channel-binding value **`cbv`** from the handshake hash, the application chooses some ASCII **channel-binding label** which identifies the context this value will be used within, and requests a `cbv` for this label which is calculated as `cbv = HMAC-HASH(h, label)`.
+The `h` value used is the final value after performing the handshake.

 Parties can then sign the channel binding value, or hash it along with their password, to get an authentication token which has a "channel binding" property: the token